ddella/WebSocket/README.md

 ### CREATE THE CERTIFICATE FOR SECURE WEBSOCKET `wss://`

 Please read [this document](certificate.md) to create the certificate.
 It's a simple `SSL/TLS` certificate.
 The tricky part is to have a self signed certificate that Firefox/Chrome/Safari will accept.
 This is the part that I struggled the most.
-The troubleshooting for the certificate part is extremely hard.
-Do not underestimate this part 😀.
+The troubleshooting for the certificate part is extremely hard, do not underestimate this part 😀.

 If you use Firefox, you might get the error `SEC_ERROR_UNKNOWN_ISSUER`.
 It can be easily fixed by permitting Firefox to import any root certificate authorities (CAs) that have been added to the operating system.